parthsinha1/TwinMinds-Live-Suggestions/README.md

 | Audio capture | **Browser `MediaRecorder` API** | No extra dependency.
 Works in every modern browser and outputs webm/opus chunks that Whisper accepts directly. |
 | Markdown rendering | **react-markdown + remark-gfm** | Chat responses render with proper formatting rather than raw markdown text. |

 **Separation of concerns.** The frontend handles recording, state, and rendering.
-The backend handles all Groq API calls — transcription, suggestions, and chat.
+The backend handles all Groq API calls: transcription, suggestions, and chat.
 The user's API key is passed as a Bearer token per request and never stored server-side.

 ---